Leo D. Lefebure

 Leo Dennis Lefebure (born November 20, 1952) is an American Catholic priest of the Archdiocese of Chicago, university professor, and author.
 He is the inaugural Matteo Ricci S. J. Chair of Theology at Georgetown University.
-He is vice president of the American Theological Society, and president-elect, with his term as president beginning in 2025.
+He is president of the American Theological Society.

 Early life and education

 Lefebure was born and raised in Chicago, Illinois, where he attended Quigley Preparatory Seminary South, a Catholic high school, where he was associate editor of the Profile, its newspaper.
 He earned a B.A. in Philosophy summa cum laude from Niles College Seminary.
 His S.T.B.
 (Bachelor of Sacred Theology, 1976), S.T.L.
 (Licentiate of Sacred Theology) and M.Div.
 (1978), all summa cum laude, were from St. Mary of the Lake Seminary in Mundelein, Illinois.
 In 1987 he completed his Ph.D. in Christian Theology with Distinction at The University of Chicago, Toward a Contemporary Wisdom Christology: A Study of Karl Rahner and Norman Pittenger.
 Later he published it as his first book.